ballerina-platform/module-ballerinax-hubspot.crm.engagements.communications/ballerina/Package.md

 To use the HubSpot Engagements Communications connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.

-### Step 1: Create/Login to a HubSpot Developer Account
+### Step 1: Login to the HubSpot developer account

-If you have an account already, go to the [HubSpot developer portal](https://app.hubspot.com/)
+If you don't have a HubSpot developer account yet, you can sign up for a free account [here](https://developers.hubspot.com/get-started)

-If you don't have a HubSpot Developer Account you can sign up to a free account [here](https://developers.hubspot.com/get-started)
+If you have an account already, login to the [HubSpot developer portal](https://app.hubspot.com/)

-### Step 2 (Optional): Create a Developer Test Account
+### Step 2: Create a Developer Test Account (Optional)

 Within app developer accounts, you can create a [developer test account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account to test apps and integrations without affecting any real HubSpot data.